Thursday, 19 September 2024

 While I'm at it, the use of the term 'obviously' -- in this role it has been around a while -- is interesting.
 I hear it as: 'What I'm about to say perhaps goes without saying, but nevertheless I say it just to be absolutely sure there is no misunderstanding, and it's worth saying for the sake of what I'm going to say after.'

-So two newish examples.
+So three newish examples.
 The first fits the pattern to a T. I've heard it before, but here is a recent, public example from the teevee.
-Victoria MacDonald of Channel Four News used 'incredulous' for 'incredible' (or 'really incredible!').
-But of course -- assuming the old meaning -- strictly speaking, that is ungrammatical nonsense: You can say x finds y incredible, but not that x finds y incredulous.
-What does make sense is that x is incredulous at y.
-The incredible thing vs. the incredulous person (the agent and patient roles are reversed).
+Victoria MacDonald of Channel Four News used 'incredulous' for 'incredible' (or 'really incredible!'), saying 'It was really incredulous.'
+But of course -- assuming the old meaning -- strictly speaking, that is ungrammatical nonsense: You can say x finds the thing incredible, but not that x finds the thing incredulous.
+What does make sense is that x is incredulous at the thing.
+The incredible thing vs. the incredulous person (in linguistics, you can say the agent and patient roles are reversed).
 The second doesn't fit the pattern, but fits it as it were in reverse.
 Twice now I have heard 'invertebrate' being used where surely what was meant was 'inveterate'.
-Now all people know the word 'invertebrate', and very few know the word 'inveterate'.
-My diagnosis is that person is vaguely aware that there is such word, but can't quite recall it.
-If anything 'inveterate' connotes strength where 'invertebrate' connotes lassitude, but there it is.
+Now all people know the word 'invertebrate', and very few really know the word 'inveterate'.
+My diagnosis is that the person is vaguely aware that there is such word, but can't quite recall it, and the only word they know that approximates it is 'invertebrate'.
+If anything 'inveterate' connotes unchanging rigidity where 'invertebrate' connotes lassitude, but there it is.

 Generalisation, Holding Beliefs, Single Persons, and Winning